hamoid/long-hugo-doc/README.md

 path.
 Includes [section](#content.sections.md).

 ### url
-A complete url can be provided.
+A complete URL can be provided.
 This will override all the above as it pertains to the end destination.
 This must be the path from the baseurl (starting with a "/").
-When a url is provided it will be used exactly.
-Using url will ignore the -\-uglyurls setting.
+When a url is provided, it will be used exactly.
+Using url will ignore the `--uglyUrls` setting.

 ## Path breakdown in Hugo